-Previously unknown sleep pattern revealed in new researchJanuary 29th, 2013 in Health /
+Previously unknown sleep pattern revealed in new researchJanuary 29, 2013 in Medicine & Health / Health

 (Medical Xpress)—There's no need to panic if you didn't get a solid eight hours of beauty sleep last night.
 According to new University of Sydney research, sleep duration naturally waxes and wanes over a period of days regardless of individual lifestyle, timing of sleep or waking, and social and environmental influences.

 With further research, the discovery could have important implications for predicting work performance, managing fatigue-related accidents after shift work, and treatment recovery in clinical populations.

 "Sleep requirements vary in a cyclical fashion and between individuals.
 If you incur a sleep debt, your body will signal a need to catch up on extra sleep," says Dr Chin Moi Chow, principal investigator of the article published in Nature and Science of Sleep.

 "As you increase your sleep duration to recover from the debt, your ability to prolong wakefulness increases.
 Then, as prior wakefulness increases, sleepiness is inevitable, and a need for further sleep develops again."